More about Atomic Bomb , Click here.

 Air Raid Shelters

-The remains of air-raid shelter close to ground zero have been relocated.
-All the sheltered people died there.
+The remains of an air-raid shelter close to ground zero have been relocated.
+All the people inside died there.

 Peace Fountain